AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 All information here should be correct, but the guide will be updated prior to the launch on Astar.
 :::

 Astar Network is transitioning its governance system from off-chain voting through Townhall to on-chain voting.
-This change will allow Astar stakeholders to vote on key network proposals and decisions directly on the blockchain.
+This change empowers Astar stakeholders to directly vote on key network proposals and decisions on-chain.
 Astar governance allows ASTR token holders to influence and participate in decisions that affect the network, such as protocol improvements, runtime updates, and dApp Staking applications.

 To interact with the on-chain governance, users have two primary interfaces to choose from: [Subsquare](https://www.subsquare.io/) or the traditional [Polkadot.js](https://polkadot.js.org/apps/) interface.
 Subsquare provides a user-friendly interface for governance participation, while Polkadot.js offers a more technical approach.